touhidtamim/touhidtamim/README.md

 ---

-### What drives me?
+## 📈 What Drives Me

-- ✅ Building projects with **real users in mind** — user-centered development
+- ✅ Creating projects with **real users in mind** — always focused on practical, user-centered solutions
-- ✅ Constantly **learning by doing** and improving my skills every day
+- ✅ Growing through **hands-on learning** and improving with every line of code
-- ✅ Always open to **internships, collaborations, and exciting opportunities**
+- ✅ Open to **internships, meaningful collaborations, and exciting opportunities** that push me forward

 ---

-✨ _“Code is not just what I write, it’s how I solve problems and create impact.”_
+✨ _“Code isn’t just what I write — it’s how I think, solve, and build things that matter.”_

 ## 🛠️ Tech Stack